Bosko the Musketeer: Summary

 Fanfare!
 At a newly opened door, and to great applause, appears Honey, who declares "Here I am, you lucky people!"
 She dances; Bosko, to an elderly patron, declares "Ain't she keen?!" and slaps the old-timer on the back, only to release the gentleman's false teeth.
 The gluttonous patron from before takes note of Honey, and pulls her over to his leg; she struggles futilely, and calls for Bosko's assistance.
 Bosko springs into action; Honey escapes once the cur notes his challenger.
 "You viper!"
 Bosko cries.
 The villain draws his sword, Bosko his, and as they begin to duel, the spontaneously animated swords shake hands as if to signal the start of the fight.
 The villain clearly has the upper hand, especially when he stabs the feather on Bosko's hat and the poor thing turns out to be a live bird, which flies away!
 Bosko continues to fight the cur, but breaks the cur's sword against his after the other half of the cur's sword is broken and lands in the floor, leading him to call for a caddy, who carries with him a number of foils, and on whose long beard the villain whets his new blade.
 Bosko chooses to refine his weapon with a pencil sharpener, as the foil was blunted in the last exchange.
 The villain takes a coat hanger and uses it as a bow, by which he fires his sword like an arrow; it misses Bosko, but strips the skirt of a lady's dress to reveal a hen and her chicks beneath the crinoline's frame.

 The fight ends when Bosko, pushed up against a fireplace, steps on a stoker, flipping a number of coals over his head and that of his foe, and into the seat of the villain's pants: the cur runs off yelping in pain.
 We return to Bosko and Honey, in Honey's home, where she teasingly declares that she does not believe Bosko's yarn!

 Modern references

-In the 1990 Tiny Toon Adventures episode "Fields of Honey", in which Babs Bunny discovers the all-but-forgotten cartoons starring Honey (whom she adopts as a mentor) and Bosko, Honey's catchphrase appears to be "Here I am, you lucky people!", which phrase she actually utters in Bosko the Musketeer.
+In the 1990 Tiny Toon Adventures episode "Fields of Honey", in which Babs Bunny discovers the all-but-forgotten cartoons starring Honey (whom she adopts as a mentor) and Bosko, Honey's catchphrase appears to be "Here I am, you lucky people!", which is the phrase she actually utters in Bosko the Musketeer.